Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: EXPERIMENT

 \textbf{Interpretation.} The risk maps and their impacts on planning in two scenarios are illustrated in Fig. \ref{Figure3}.
 The results demonstrate that the risk map serves as an effective interpretation tool.
 It is capable of capturing the global traffic scenario and providing effective guidance for motion planning.
+The white regions in the illustrated risk maps indicate a high level of risk.
+Notably, the risk maps integrated temporal cues, which also serve as the attention of the planning task over the entire future horizon.
 In the first scenario, the risk map indicates potential conflicts with approaching vehicles from the front-left area.
 The ego vehicle pays heightened attention to the area and plans the trajectory to low-risk area.
 In the second scenario, the risk map identifies obstructed traffic participants ahead of the ego vehicle, causing the ego vehicle to stop.
 To evaluate the interpretability of the proposed MPC planner, the weights in the planner's cost function are analyzed.
-The linear term weights for the first scenario are relatively higher and persist over more timesteps, indicating that the planner favors larger movement over a longer time horizon.
-In contrast, the quadratic term weights for the second scenario are relatively higher, while the linear term weights are mostly zero, indicating that the planner tends to penalize movement.
+For the first scenario, the absolute value of the linear term weight associated with vehicle speed is relatively higher and persists over more timesteps, indicating that the planner favors larger movements over a longer time horizon.
+In contrast, for the second scenario, the quadratic term weight related to speed is relatively higher, while the linear term weight related to speed is mostly zero, indicating that the planner tends to penalize movement.
+The learned weights for the two scenarios are illustrated in Fig. \ref{Figure4}.

 \textbf{Generalization to Multiple Tasks.} The performance of \textit{RiskMM} across detection, occupancy prediction, and planning tasks are summarized in Table \ref{Table1}, which demonstrates its strong generalization and outperforms baseline methods in all tasks.
 Additionally, as compared to \textit{RiskMM}, \textit{RiskMM*} effectively enhances planning safety, reducing the Collision Rate (CR) from 0.143 to 0.138.
 Notably, this CR is lower than that of the dataset's ground-truth trajectories (CR = 0.142), indicating that \textit{RiskMM*} not only improves upon the baseline but can even surpass the human driver.